AgoraIO-Community/Agora-Unreal-SDK/Agora-Unreal-QuickStart/API_Example/README.md

 Download Agora Unreal SDK from the link, unzip and copy AgoraPlugin folder to "API_Example/ Plugins/AgoraPlugin/" in the Plugins folder of API_Example

 ![Alt text](README_Picture/copy_plugin.png?raw=true "PackageProject")
+file.
+You will use this when you launch the app.

 ### Compile and run demo.

+1) Open the file named AgoraController.h which is located at "Source/Agora_Unreal_Video/AgoraController.h" and fill in you APP ID.

-Open API_Example.uproject with Unreal Editor 4.25 or above.
+2) Open API_Example.uproject with Unreal Editor 4.25 or above.

-Package project:
+3) Package project:

 #### Windows Packaging